-I tried using docker for something that failed, so I wanted to remove it.
+I tried using docker for something.
+That something failed, so I decided to uninstall docker.

 sudo apt purge docker.io

 would do the job for me.
-And it seemed like that, until:
+And it seemed like that, until, out of nowhere:

 Removing docker.io (1.13.1-0ubuntu1~16.04.2) ... '/usr/share/docker.io/contrib/nuke-graph-directory.sh' -> '/var/lib/docker/nuke-graph-directory.sh' Purging configuration files for docker.io (1.13.1-0ubuntu1~16.04.2) ...
 Nuking /var/lib/docker ... (if this is wrong, press Ctrl+C NOW!) + sleep 10 /var/lib/docker/nuke-graph-directory.sh: 64: /var/lib/docker/nuke-graph-directory.sh: shopt: not found dpkg: error processing package docker.io (--purge): subprocess installed post-removal script returned error exit status 127 Processing triggers for man-db (2.7.5-1) ...
 Errors were encountered while processing: docker.io E: Sub-process /usr/bin/dpkg returned an error code (1)